 6. Santa Barbara Bowl Venue

-Built-in 1936, the Bowl has become a home for the performing arts in Santa Barbara.
-The Bowl hosts an array of artists from Incubus to Buffalo Springfield to Radiohead to Janet Jackson.
+Built in 1936, the Bowl has become a home for the performing arts in Santa Barbara.
+The Bowl hosts an array of artists.
 There is flexible seating in the 4,569 seated venue and 36 spots designated for wheelchair users.
 Customers wishing to arrange accessible seating purchases may do so via fax at 805-962-7858 or in person at the Box Office during business hours.

 It is recommended that all patrons arrive early, like 90 minutes before the scheduled start of the concert, to ensure ease and comfort of parking and entry to the venue.